 Dr. Wakeland has been an invited speaker at dozens of meetings and workshops around the world and is the author of more than 175 published scientific papers.
 He currently serves on the editorial boards or review boards of several leading immunology publications, including Current Opinion in Immunology and the Journal of Immunology.

 An experienced educator, Dr. Wakeland has mentored nearly 50 doctoral students and postdoctoral fellows now serving in various capacities at academic institutions and research facilities in the United States, Europe, and Asia.

-In addition to leading the Department of Immunology, Dr. Wakeland is also Director of the Bader Research Center for Arthritis and Autoimmunity at UT Southwestern, as well as Director of the Genomics Core Facility.
+In addition to leading the Department of Immunology, Dr. Wakeland is also Director of the Walter M. and Helen D. Bader Center for Research on Arthritis and Autoimmune Diseases at UT Southwestern, as well as Director of the Genomics Core Facility.